barionleg/Xipho/docs/icecast-2.4.0/config-file.md

 type
 : The type of the mount point (default: "normal").
 A mount of type "default" can be used to specify common values for multiple mountpoints.
-You can use the mount-name setting to specify a wildcard name (e.g. "*.ogg") to apply these settings to a subset of the specified mounts (this experimental feature is available, but please keep in mind that it might change in some way for the next release).
+  Note that default mountpoints won't merge with other mount blocks, You only get those values if no `type="normal"` mount block exists corresponding to your mountpoint.

 mount-name
 : The name of the mount point for which these settings apply.